OCA/server-tools/auth_brute_force/README.rst

 Logging
 -------

-This module generates some WARNING logs, in the three following cases:
+This module generates some WARNING logs, in the following cases:

-* Authentication failed from remote '127.0.0.1'.
-Login tried : 'admin'.
-  Attempt 1 / 10.

-* Authentication failed from remote '127.0.0.1'.
+* When the IP limit is reached: *Authentication failed from remote 'x.x.x.x'.
   The remote has been banned.
-  Login tried : 'admin'.

-* Authentication tried from remote '127.0.0.1'.
-The request has been ignored because the remote has been banned after 10 attempts without success.
-Login tried : 'admin'.
+Login tried: xxxx.*

+* When the IP+user combination limit is reached:
+  *Authentication failed from remote 'x.x.x.x'.
+  The remote and login combination has been banned.
+Login tried: xxxx.*

 Screenshot
 ----------